caseylmanus/caseylmanus.github.io/_posts/2014-12-12-Angular-Notes.md

 What I wanted
 ------
- For whatever I did in my next project, I wanted to get the same component based feel.
-I wanted to be able to write custom elements and encapsulate funcionality and behaviors within them, and I wanted my HTML to be expressive of functionality, not just structure.
+ For whatever I did in my next project, I wanted to get the same component based feel as Polymer.
+I wanted to be able to write custom elements that encapsulate funcionality and behaviors within them, and I wanted my HTML to be expressive of functionality, not just structure.

  For example, if I was building a site similar to Amazon: